 Imagine how you can use this phrase in your everyday life

 - The items I have crossed off my to-do list are good enough for today.

 - My house and garden are good enough for today.

 - The work I have done on my presentation, website, blog, book (insert your current project) is good enough for today.

 - The phone calls I have made are good enough for today.

 - The number of e-mails I have written is good enough for today.

 Do you see how powerful those words are?
-What you have accomplished is good enough for today.
-Now you can slap a muzzle on your “to do” list and go play with your children, or spend time with your family instead.
+Imagine using the phrase “good enough for today” in your daily life.
+It immediately helps you slap a muzzle on your to-do list so you can play with your children and spend quality time with your family instead.